But I don’t have a good explanation- the ideas just keep coming!

 Anyway, back to the project- after trimming off the shimmery top layer of the skirt, I inserted pieces of the shimmery fabric into each painted embroidery hoop.

 I went on Google and found some printable Halloween silhouettes.
-I printed them as close to size as I could guesstimate (based on my hoops) and gathered up some black felt from my favorite felt store on Etsy.
+I printed them as close to size as I could guesstimate (based on my hoops) and gathered up some black felt.
 Then, I simply cut out the silhouettes and pinned them to the felt.

 The Spooky Reveal